awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchevents-tutorial.md

 ## Prerequisites<a name="services-cloudwatchevents-tutorial-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with Lambda](getting-started.md) to create your first Lambda function\.

 ## Create a Lambda function<a name="services-cloudwatchevents-tutorial-create"></a>